ferranfg/mpl-publisher/readme.txt

 - Included advanced cover editor (only available for premium).
 - Select individual chapters (posts, pages, and "secret chapters") to include in your ebook.
 - Set basic information about your ebook: Title, Description, Authors, ISBN, Publisher and Book Cover.
-- Create your ebook as EPUB 2.0 or EPUB 3.0, Markdown, MS Word (Docx), print-ready PDF, HTML for Kindle Direct Publishing, and Audiobook (mp3).
+- Create your ebook as EPUB 2.0 or EPUB 3.0, Markdown, MS Word (Docx), print-ready PDF, HTML for Kindle Direct Publishing, Flipbook, and Audiobook (mp3).
 - Add a widget to your sidebar to promote your ebook to your readers.
 - Promote your ebook using the shortcode [mpl] and their available options.
 - Basic filter and sort your chapters individually.